NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v3.1.md

 $ helm repo update
 ```

-To install the GPU Operator on an AWS G4 instance with Tesla T4:
+To install the GPU Operator for AWS G4 instance with Tesla T4:

 ```
-$ helm install --version 1.6.0 --devel nvidia/gpu-operator --wait --generate-name
+$ helm install --version 1.6.2 --devel nvidia/gpu-operator --wait --generate-name
 ```

 ### Validate the state of the GPU Operator:

-Please note that the installation of the GPU Operator can take a couple minutes.
+Please note that the installation of the GPU Operator can take a couple of minutes.

 ```
 kubectl get pods --all-namespaces | grep -v kube-system